MiSTer-devel/MiSTer-bootstrap/README.md

 # MiSTer-bootstrap

-Tool to bootstrap all latest cores for the MiSTer platform.
-Written in Golang with the hope of eventually running it on the MiSTer itself.
+MiSTer bootstrap is a tool that updates all cores for the MiSTer platform.
+Can be compiled to a binary for multiple platforms, and also a shared library to be directly invoked from C-code.

 # Requirements